Balsamic vs. Apple Cider Vinegar: Differences & Uses Explained

 Apple cider vinegar (ACV)

 Apple cider vinegar is the same as what it sounds like - vinegar made from apple cider.
 Apples are crushed up and combined with yeast, which starts converting the natural sugars in the apples into alcohol.
 Then bacteria are added, which further ferments the alcohol and turns it into acetic acid, which gives vinegar its sour taste.
 After letting that whole process unfold, the final product tastes and smells like the apples it came from while packing a puckery punch.
-Apple cider vinegar also contains good-for-you stuff like acetic acid, probiotics, and polyphenols.
+Apple cider vinegar contains good-for-you stuff like acetic acid, probiotics, and polyphenols.

 Flavour profile and characteristics